RachWalm/VolunteerVillage/README.md

 The sessions that they are able to attend are boolean fields so that they can be easily switched on and off.
 I had imagined that they would be laid out in a grid that would account for days being on a row with the times throughout the day being in columns, but with the form display being the most efficient option, this idea was discarded.

+JS validation

-The information on form for the phone number is Javascript validated to ensure that the phone field is likely to be a phone number - by make it have to conform to being numerical and 11 digits which is what UK phone numbers are (excluding +44).
+- The information on form for the phone number is Javascript validated to ensure that the phone field is likely to be a phone number - by making it have to conform to being numerical and 11 digits which is what UK phone numbers are (excluding +44) or an alert is triggered.

-The number of hours and days is restricted to the number of hours and days in a week through Javascript validation.
+- The number of hours and days is restricted to the number of hours and days in a week through Javascript validation.

 This is saved in the VolunteerProfile and is connected to the User via a one to one field.